JagpreetBath/European_Hotel_Analysis/technology.md

 # Technologies Used

 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Further analysis will be completed using PySpark.

 ## Database Storage
-PostgreSQL is the database we intend to use.
+PostgreSQL along with Amazon AWS will be used to store data.
+Data will be imported into google colab via AWS.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+PySpark and Google Colab will be used for NLP machine learning.

 ## Dashboard
-We will also integrate D3.js with Web application to create a fully functioning and interactive dashboard.
+We will also integrate tableau/D3.js with Web application to create a fully functioning and interactive dashboard.
 It will be hosted on GitHub.